Too Poor for the Academy and Better For It

 Jon Altman is a retired United Methodist Pastor.
 He served thirty-eight years in the Mississippi Conference of the United Methodist Church.
 He is the widower of Carol Lynette Little (Pillow Academy, Class of 1978) and the father of two adult children, Luke and Sarah.

-One thought on “Too Poor for the Academy and Better For It
+2 thoughts on “Too Poor for the Academy and Better For It

 1. Your characterization of Greenville as a city neatly divided by class and race, haves vs have nots, and private vs public schools is neither accurate nor fair.
 Not everyone who attended the private schools in Greenville came from affluent families, in fact many did not.
 I certainly didn’t nor did most of my friends.
 Neither of my parents attended college, and my dad grew up on the “poor side of town.”
 It was a sacrifice for many to pay the $40-50 per month tuition to send their children to private school.
 My best friend in high school lived in a single parent household.
 I also had several friends who went to Greenville High and came from families more affluent than ours.
 My family took my brother and me to First Baptist Church, where I had plenty of friends from families of all “classes.”